CAO

 Online courses are primarily asynchronous

-In a face to face setting, your time to engage with course material is determined by the amount of time you are in the face to face setting.
-In an online course, you choose when you engage.
 Online courses allow learners to work, within reason, at their own pace with the material, meaning it requires you to be an active participant.
 It may seem counterintuitive, but online learning may allow you to learn more by doing.
-In a face to face session you may sit back and allow the lecturer to guide your experience.
+In a face-to-face session, you may sit back and allow the lecturer to guide your experience.
 In online learning, you navigate a structured experience yourself.

-Communication and feedback is different
+Communication and feedback are different

-In face to face courses, communication is often verbal and feedback is immediate.
-For example, you may speak directly to the instructor and to fellow learners and take notes based on the live interaction.
 In asynchronous online learning, communication is usually written in a discussion board, direct message or email.
-Communicating online can take more time than face to face, but you have time to construct your thoughts and can be intentional about what you are saying.
+Communicating online can take more time than face-to-face, but you have time to construct your thoughts and can be intentional about what you are saying.
 Feedback may also be given in different ways, such as through online quizzes and discussion boards.

 Bringing people together

-The instructor is not the focus- you are.
+The instructor is not the focus you are

 Online learning, at least initially, can feel like navigating that unknown city.
 Over time, you will figure out where to look for things you need and find your learning pattern.
-The first step is to login and take some time to acquaint yourself with your new, online learning environment, and start exploring.
+The first step is to log in and take some time to acquaint yourself with your new, online learning environment, and start exploring.